 “Daddy!
 Daddy!”
 Cathy cried out.

-What Sam did not realize was that the fire also started in the back room through the window and Jackie and Cathy were trapped inside.
+What Sam did not realize was that the vandals had also thrown bottles filled with gasoline through the back room window and now Jackie and Cathy were trapped inside.
 Through the door frame, he saw his wife and daughter screaming for help.
-They were both clinging to each other surrounded by the thick smoke and flames.
+They were both clinging to each other surrounded by thick smoke and flames.
 He tried everything to get through the door to help his family but by this time, he was surrounded by a wall of fire and he could not get through the door.
 Then part of the roof collapsed and fell between them.
 A fire truck arrived a few minutes later.
 One of the firemen forced Sam to go outside the store.
 Sam cried helplessly outside, holding on to his son.
 By the time the fire was put out, it was too late for Jackie and Cathy.
 An ambulance arrived and Sam and Dean were taken to the hospital, with Sam having suffered serious burns throughout his body.

 Three months later, after numerous surgeries and painful rehabilitation, Sam recovered well enough to be able to go home.
 The loss of his wife and daughter haunted him to the point of despair.
 His only consolation was his son.
-If his son did not survive, Sam thought with certainty that he would have committed suicide.
+If his son had not survived, Sam thought with certainty that he would have committed suicide.

 After the death of his loved ones, Sam lost his desire to do anything, not the least of which was to expand his business.
 He realized how much his family meant to his life.
 It didn’t matter how successful he could become nor how much money he could have from his business.
 Without his family it meant nothing.